kevinnguyen2321/concertTrack/README.md

 - **Framework**: Built with React.js for a component-based architecture, allowing for dynamic rendering and state management.
   Styling: Styled with vanilla CSS and animations using keyframes and transitions to create a lively user experience.

-- **State Management**:: Utilized React's useState and useEffect hooks to manage data.
+- **State Management**: Utilized React's useState and useEffect hooks to manage data.

-- **API Integration**:: Integrated Spotify's Web API to allow users to view artist information such as genre, similar artists, artist images etc.
+- **API Integration**: Integrated Spotify's Web API to allow users to view artist information such as genre, similar artists, artist images etc.

-- **Version Control**:: Managed code changes using Git and hosted on GitHub for collaboration.
+- **Version Control**: Managed code changes using Git and hosted on GitHub for collaboration.
-- **Build Tools**:: Set up using Vite for a fast development environment.
+- **Build Tools**: Set up using Vite for a fast development environment.

 ## How to install and run Application